 When you’re out on the water enjoying an afternoon of paddling in your kayak, the very last thing that many of us want is to end up going for a swim.
 But if you’re planning your first-ever kayaking adventure, you likely have one question on your mind: “Do kayaks flip over easily?”

-In this article, we’ll discuss whether or not kayaks capsize easily and what causes a kayak to flip over in the first place.
-We’ll also offer a handful of top tips to help you prevent your kayak from flipping over on your next paddling adventure.
+We’ll discuss what causes a kayak to flip over, and offer a handful of kayaking tips and paddling techniques to help prevent you from capsizing on your next adventure.

 What Causes a Kayak to Flip Over?